 A guide to finding the best places for photography in Kolkata.
-I provide example photos and information for each location as well as a pinned Google map.
+I provide example photos and information for each location as well as a pinned mapped walking route.

 When I knew I was visiting Kolkata as part of my overland tour of India, I knew I wanted to do a street photography tour.
 However, the tour which had been recommended to me was unavailable for the days I was visiting the city.